thebennybox-Community/Community-Compiler/Docs/POA.md

 ## Some ideas

 for the standard lib we can include things like vectors and matrix because it is a game dev lang

+# Mission Statement

+- The learn this is an educational project

+- To have fun, we all love coding and its even more fun when we work together

+- To Build a laguage that is designed for game development